vivianehichioya/DSA-Data-Analysis-Project-Case-Study-1-/README.md

 # DSA Data Analysis Project (Case Study 1)
 The dataset used for this project was scraped from Amazon Product Pages.
-Pivot tables and calculated columns were used to analyse the product and customer review data to generate insights that can guide product improvement, marketing strategies and customer engagement.
+Pivot tables and calculated columns were used to analyse the dataset to generate insights that can guide product improvement, marketing strategies and customer engagement.

 ## Dataset Description
 - Product details: name, category, price, discount, and ratings